joelhoward/forms-demo/README.md

 # forms-demo
-Demo of using Tabletop JS library to pull data from a Google Sheet
+Quick demo/proof of concept of using Tabletop JS library to pull data from a Google Sheet.